Expert Selections In MoE Models Reveal (Almost) As Much As Text

 \section{Related Work}

-\paragraph{Embedding inversion.} A closely related line of work studies inversion of continuous text representations. \citet{morris2023text} propose \emph{vec2text}, showing that a learned decoder can reconstruct text from sentence embeddings, demonstrating that embedding vectors can leak substantial lexical and semantic content; see also earlier analyses of embedding leakage \citep{song2020leakage}. \citet{zhang2025zsinvert} propose \emph{ZSInvert}, which targets black-box embedding APIs and performs universal, zero-shot inversion without training an embedding-specific decoder. \citet{huang2024transferable} study transferable embedding inversion, showing that an attacker can recover text from embeddings without querying the target embedding model.
+\paragraph{Embedding inversion.} A closely related line of work studies inversion of continuous text representations. \citet{morris2023text} propose \emph{vec2text}, showing that a learned decoder can reconstruct text from sentence embeddings, demonstrating that embedding vectors can leak substantial lexical and semantic content; see also earlier analyses of embedding leakage \citep{song2020leakage}. \citet{zhang2025zsinvert} propose \emph{ZS-Invert}, which targets black-box embedding APIs and performs universal, zero-shot inversion without training an embedding-specific decoder. \citet{huang2024transferable} study transferable embedding inversion, showing that an attacker can recover text from embeddings without querying the target embedding model.

 Our setting is different: expert selections are a \emph{discrete} and lower-bandwidth intermediate signal than full embedding vectors or hidden states, but are emitted repeatedly across layers and tokens.
 We show that even these expert-selection traces can support high-fidelity reconstruction.

 \paragraph{MoE side channels.} \citet{ding2025moecho} show that MoE routing information can leak via architectural side channels (e.g., GPU performance counters), and demonstrate downstream prompt inference and response reconstruction using a logistic regression decoder and templated-prompt strategies.
 Our work complements this: we study the decoding problem given (possibly partial) expert-selection traces and show that sequence-level decoding can substantially improve reconstruction over per-token classifiers.
 As a stronger baseline than logistic regression, we use a 3-layer MLP decoder.
 We also describe additional leakage surfaces beyond the specific side-channel instantiations considered in MoEcho, such as distributed inference and pipeline-parallel MoE.